Heartbeat

 };

-// Set a timer to run every 10 seconds after the process starts
+// Set up a timer that runs every 10 seconds after the process starts

 $worker->onWorkerStart = function($worker) {